 Here 10 key tips that can help you refresh your resume and possibly land the interview.

 Think of your resume as a marketing brochure rather than an autobiography.

 - Show that you’ve read the job description.

-- Tailor your presentation to suit the job opening, such that you are invited in for a further look.
+- Tailor your presentation to suit the job opening.

 - A scattershot approach of firing off the same generic resume to multiple jobs will not do the trick.